diogo-pessoa/annotations/content/post/saved-quotes.md

 ---
 > _"People that reach greatness, knows something about themselves, that nobody else knew".
-The so-called "late bloomers"_
+The so-called "late bloomers" — Unknown

-* Unknown, at least to me

 ---